Tolo789/Swingy/README.md

 - "$> mvn clean package"
 - "$> java -jar target/swingy-1.0-SNAPSHOT-jar-with-dependencies.jar [ui_option]"

-If you only want to play on the CLI, the ui_option is "cli".
+If you only want to play on the CLI, the ui_option is "console".
 If you only want to play on the GUI, the ui_option is "gui".

 # Gameplay Rules